 First-time visitors are immediately struck by the mild climate and the breathtaking natural beauty of the Royal Gorge Region, but often it’s the rich artistic expression and cultural diversity that brings people back.

 Public art in the Royal Gorge Region is on display in downtown Cañon City.
 Macon Plaza, the pedestrian-only area on Macon Street between Fifth and Sixth Streets in front of the Fremont Center for the Arts includes a Sculpture Garden across from the newly restored Carnegie Library.
 Along Main Street you’ll find over a dozen changing displays.
-The Florence Art Council has purchased and placed art throughout the downtown.
+The Florence Art Council has purchased and placed art throughout the downtown as well.

-Fremont Center for the Arts
+The Fremont Center for the Arts